mnot/I-D/binary-structured-headers/draft.md

 A String Literal Field Value's fields are:

 * Length: The number of octets used to represent the string literal, encoded as per {{!RFC7541}}, Section 5.1, with a 5-bit prefix
-* Payload: The octets of the field value
+* Payload: The raw octets of the field value